 Catherine is regularly cited by top media outlets on retirement-related topics.
 Her expert commentary has appeared in major publications, including: The Wall Street Journal, U.S. News & World Report, USA Today, Money, The New York Times, The Huffington Post, Kiplinger’s, CBS MoneyWatch, Los Angeles Times, Chicago Tribune, Employee Benefits News and HR Magazine.
-She has also appeared on PBS’ “Nightly Business Report,” NPR’s “Marketplace” and CBS affiliates throughout the country.
+She has also appeared on PBS’ “Nightly Business Report,” American Public Media’s “Marketplace” and CBS affiliates throughout the country.

 Catherine speaks at major industry conferences each year, having appeared at events hosted by organizations including PSCA, LIMRA and PLANSPONSOR.
 She also authors articles published in leading industry journals, such as ASPPA, SPARK and PSCA.